lonemortensen/villain-trading-cards-template/README.md

 ## Acknowledgements

 **Skillcrush** - With support and guidance from Skillcrush, I coded the Female Supervillain Trading Card app's Python file and used Jinja to place data in the app's HTML file.
-The app's JavaScript, HTML, and CSS files and their contents were provided by Skillcrush.
+The app's HTML and CSS files and their contents were provided by Skillcrush.